+Section 2.
+The officers of the County be, and they hereby are, authorized to take all action necessary to effectuate the provisions of this resolution.

 Section 3.
-The officers of the County are authorized and directed to take all action necessary to effectuate the provisions of this Resolution.
+All actions, proceedings and matters previously taken, had and done by the County and the officers of the County (not inconsistent with the provisions of this resolution) concerning the tax increment area and the Undertaking hereby are, ratified, approved and confirmed.
+This resolution does not obligate the County to enter into the Reimbursement Agreement.

 Section 4.
-All action, proceedings and matters previously taken, had and done by the County and the officers of the County (not inconsistent with the provisions of this hereby are, ratified, approved and confirmed.

-Resolution) concerning the proposed tax increment area and the Undertaking, be, and the same this Resolution, are repealed to the extent only of such inconsistency.
+All bylaws, orders and resolutions, or parts thereof, in conflict with this resolution, are repealed to the extent only of such inconsistency.
 This repealer shall not be construed to revive any bylaw, order, or resolution, or part thereof, previously repealed.